Section 172(1) Statement – Companies Act

 b) The interests of the company’s employees

-• We have continued to embrace and embed hybrid working practices.
+- We have continued to embrace and embed hybrid working practices.
 At the same time as significantly reducing our office footprint, we have invested significantly in high quality spaces, with collaborative working (both internal and external) at the heart of the design, whilst providing private spaces for more focussed individual work.
 Feedback from staff has been extremely positive, and we will continue to roll out this approach when the opportunity arises.
-Going forward we encourage all our managers to engage with their teams and discuss how work can best be organised to meet the needs of individuals and the required contract deliverables, with flexibility at the heart of those discussions.
+All our managers are encouraged to engage with their teams and discuss how work can best be organised to meet the needs of our customers, staff and the required contract deliverables, with flexibility at the heart of those discussions.

 c) The need to foster business relationships with suppliers, customers and others

-• A number of customer engagement surveys were carried out during the course of the year across our portfolio of Housing contracts – the results of these surveys are reported back through the Shareholder Control Group forum.
+- A number of customer engagement surveys were carried out during the year across our portfolio of Housing contracts – the results of these surveys are reported back through the Contract Oversight Group forum and our Power BI dashboards.
 Furthermore, we are a corporate member of the Institute of Customer Service and continue to work with the institute and other members to enhance the customer experience.

-• We have rigorous processes in place to ensure that our suppliers are paid promptly, in accordance with contract terms.
+- We have rigorous processes in place to ensure that our suppliers are paid promptly, in accordance with contract terms.
 Quarterly reviews with key suppliers provide the mechanism for jointly seeking opportunities to develop our contractual arrangements for the benefit of both parties.
+Our Supplier Code of Conduct is reviewed and updated annually as a minimum.

 d) The impact of our operations on the community and the environment

-• During the year, we have maintained our ISO14001 accreditation, are ESOS compliant, and made good progress towards our challenging strategic target to achieve Net Zero on direct emissions by 2025 (Scope 1 and 2) and full emissions by 2035 (Scope 3), continuing with a number of exciting initiatives including Project Switch and Project Electrify.
-We also embarked on a partnership with Planet First Energy, who are helping us manage the transition to “green” energy across our estate.
+- During the year, we have maintained our ISO14001 accreditation, are ESOS compliant, and made good progress towards our challenging strategic target to achieve Net Zero on direct emissions by 2027 (Scope 1 and 2) and full emissions by 2035 (Scope 3), continuing with a number of exciting initiatives including Project Switch, Project Electrify, and Planet First Energy, who are helping us manage the transition to “green” energy across our estate.
 Our environmental targets are reviewed on an annual basis.

-• The Group continued with its strategy for engaging with local supply chain partners on major contracts.
+- The Group continued with its strategy for engaging with local supply chain partners on major contracts.
+Our supplier management system allows us to capture and record the impact our supply chain partners have on the environment.

 e) Desirability of the company to maintain a reputation for high standards of business conduct.

-• The reputation of the Group is of upmost importance to our Directors, and this is not just limited to financial and operational performance.
-To that end, the Board has approved the Group’s policies on Modern Slavery, and Anti-Bribery and Corruption.
+- The reputation of the Group is of upmost importance to our Directors, and this is not just limited to financial and operational performance.
+To that end, the Board has approved the Group’s policies on Modern Slavery, and Anti-Bribery, Fraud and Corruption.

-• We monitor compliments and complaints from our customers, our key suppliers are signed up to a Code of Conduct, and all staff must adhere to our Core HR Policies and our staff handbook, which incorporates a section on “Living the Values”.
+- We monitor compliments and complaints from our customers, our key suppliers are signed up to a Supplier Code of Conduct, and all staff must adhere to our Code of Conduct, suite of HR Policies and our Performance Management & Development Framework, which incorporates a section on “Living the Values”.

 f) The need to act fairly between members of the company.

-• Decisions from the Board are filtered down through ExCom, whose membership includes all the statutory directors for the two largest operating businesses, Pinnacle Housing Ltd and Pinnacle FM Ltd.
+- Decisions from the Board are filtered down through ExCom, whose membership includes all the statutory directors for the three largest operating businesses, Pinnacle Housing Ltd, Pinnacle FM Ltd and Pinnacle B2B Ltd.